femrek/flutter_network_layer/README.md

 Each request is a command that can be executed as a parameter of the `request` method of the `INetworkInvoker` interface.

-Request commands can be created by implementing the `IRequestCommand` interface.
-The `IRequestCommand` interface has fields that describes the request such as http request method (GET, POST, etc.), request header, payload, etc. The request is sent to the server by executing the `request` method of the `INetworkInvoker`.
+Request commands can be created by implementing the `RequestCommand` abstract class.
+The `RequestCommand` class has fields that describes the request such as http request method (GET, POST, etc.), request header, payload, etc. The request is sent to the server by executing the `request` method of the `INetworkInvoker`.